 Inside the slightly more upmarket multi-level shopping malls, such as Sun Plaza, and the many retail chain stores in the area, it’s prices as marked, but quite often they have sales offering substantial discounts.
 The benefit of shopping at these places is that the quality should be good, the products should be originals if you are buying brand name goods, and you’ll at least get a receipt when you make a purchase.

 For eating there’s Starbucks, McDonald’s, KFC, Pizza Hut, Cafe De Coral, Ajisen Ramen, street stalls along with Chinese fare.

 For recreation, and keep the kids smiling, there’s the Cultural Palace amusement park which features a handful of rides, a couple of video game arcades, a small lake with paddle boats.
 There’s also a large white European style building by the lake which house the 3 Health Spa for sauna and massages.

 Tips: be mindful of pickpockets, it’s a large area spread across several blocks and you won’t see everything in one day, double check the quality

 Prices: Like any market, the trick is to scout around for the best deals, bargain hard and double check what you are buying.
 Regular stores and malls, such as Sun Plaza, will be prices as marked but watch out for sales during weekends.

-Getting there: really easy, just jump of the metro line 1 (Luobao Line) at Laojie Station and wander out exit A. If you are travelling on the Longgang Line get out at Shaibu Station.
+Getting there: really easy, just jump off the metro line 1 (Luobao Line) at Laojie Station and wander out exit A. If you are traveling on the Longgang Line get out at Shaibu Station.

 By Taxi, print out the Chinese name: 深圳市东门步行街 but most taxi drivers will know what you mean when you say ‘Dongmen’ even if you are not saying it phonetically correct.